Brick Mansions: Production

-Principal photography began on April 30, 2013, in Montreal and the film was released in 2014 by EuropaCorp.
+Principal photography began on April 30, 2013, in Montreal.
+The film was released in 2014 by EuropaCorp.
 Relativity Media distributed the film.
-Following Walker's death, the North American release was scheduled for February and French release for April 23.
+Following Paul Walker's death, the North American release was scheduled for February and French release for April 23.
 On February 6, 2014, Relativity and EuropaCorp announced a move to April 25, 2014, as a release date for the film, along with paying the cost of the film's world premiere and distribution.

 Release

 The first official trailer was released on February 13, 2014, featuring the DJ Snake and Lil Jon song "Turn Down for What".
 The second full trailer was released on March 20, 2014.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 25% based on 95 reviews, with an average rating of 4.43/10.
-The website's critics consensus reads: "Choppily edited and largely bereft of plot, Brick Mansions wastes a likable cast on a pointless remake of the far more entertaining District B13."
-On Metacritic, the film has a weighted average score of 40 out of 100, based on 28 critics, indicating "mixed or average reviews".
+The website's critics' consensus reads: "Choppily edited and largely bereft of plot, Brick Mansions wastes a likable cast on a pointless remake of the far more entertaining District B13."
+On Metacritic, the film has a weighted average score of 40 out of 100, based on 28 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

 Critic Jennifer Rodman, considered the film a "watered-down American version, similar in many forms...a huge disappointment".
 Andrew Pulver wrote in The Guardian, "to be honest, Brick Mansions is not a great film — it kind of skimps on the parkour, the main reason why anyone went to see District 13."
 Variety's Justin Chang called the film "propulsively entertaining" but was critical of the "aggressive cutting technique" which fails to allow audiences to fully appreciate the stuntwork and movements of the actors.
 Mick Lasalle of The San Francisco Chronicle wrote, "The movie itself makes that impossible to forget.
 There are cars all over the movie - car chases, car crashes, crazy driving, a scene of Walker hanging from a speeding car, and even a scene of Walker and another guy going 80 miles an hour when the brakes and the steering give out.
 Apart from that, there's just the awkwardness of looking at someone on screen and knowing more about him than he knows about himself."
-Lasalle concluded, "Things start off silly and end up laughable and ridiculous."
-A. O. Scott of The New York Times wrote, "this movie, a remake of the 2004 French franchise-starter District B13, can be enjoyably crazy in its hectic, cartoonish way" but that it is also "brawny, dumb and preposterous."
+Lasalle concluded, "Things start silly and end up laughable and ridiculous."
+A. O. Scott of The New York Times wrote, "this movie, a remake of the 2004 French franchise-starter District B13, can be enjoyably crazy in its hectic, cartoonish way" but it is also "brawny, dumb and preposterous."